A renewed interest in the study of mediumistic phenomena

 Proxy sittings

 Proxy sittings remain the most suitable method for carrying out experiments under control over mediumistic communications.
-They can be scheduled and planned in advance by researchers: the most important element is that the sitter asks the medium questions about events concerning a dead person that the sitter does not know very well or (better yet) is completely unknown to him/her.
+They can be scheduled and planned in advance by researchers: the most important element is that the sitters ask the medium questions about events concerning a dead person that the sitters do not know well or (better yet) is completely unknown to them.
 The sitter must not have any information on the correctness or not of the answers received, that must be transcribed or recorded and then delivered to the researchers for checking.
-The questions can be given to the sitter, in a sealed envelope, immediately before the séance, during which the envelope is opened and the questions are addressed to the communicating entities through the medium.
-This system allows to rule out any telepathic communication between medium and sitters, but obviously is not able to counter the theory of super-PSI, which was advanced precisely to deny the survival hypothesis even in cases of communications – obtained through proxy sittings – the correctness of which had been verified.
-For the super-PSI theory it is enough that the information is present somewhere (in the mind of some living person or in some document), to hypothesize the telepathic access to such information by the medium's mind, and since to validate a communication is always necessary to compare it with some available information, it is not possible to devise an experiment that could definitively undermine this hypothesis (which however has never been demonstrated or proven).
+The questions can be given to the sitter, in a sealed envelope, immediately before the séance, during which the envelope is opened and the questions are addressed to the entities communicating through the medium.
+This system allows to rule out any telepathic communication between medium and sitters, but obviously is not able to counter the theory of super-PSI, which was advanced precisely to refute the survival hypothesis even in cases of communications – obtained through proxy sittings – the correctness of which had been verified.
+For the super-PSI theory it is enough that the information is present somewhere (in the mind of some living person or in some document), to hypothesize the telepathic access to such information by the medium's mind: since to validate a communication is always necessary to compare it with some available information, it is not possible to devise an experiment that could definitively undermine this hypothesis (which however has never been demonstrated or proven).

-In any case, proxy sittings have the merit of eliminating any hypothesis of direct telepathic communication between medium and sitters, also with respect to the so-called cold reading, that is, the process by which the medium can perceive and interpret – consciously or subliminally – the mimic or bodily signals with which the sitter reacts unconsciously about the correctness or not of the statements made by entities: since the proxy sitter does not know the answers to the questions, his/her reactions are totally irrelevant or even misleading.
-In her article, Emily Kelly presents a brief summary of the historical development of the proxy sitting method, focusing in particular on the research and some significant results obtained by Harold F. Saltmarsh and Charles Dryton Thomas in some cycles of séances with mediums such as Mrs. Elliott and Mrs. Leonard in the late 1920s and early 30s.
-The relatively few experiments carried out under control conditions with some mediums since the 1950s have not given significant results, but in January 2011 another article was published on the Journal of Nervous and Mental Disease, signed by Emily Williams Kelly (in collaboration with Dianne Arcangel) entitled Investigation of Mediums Who Claim to Give Information About Deceased Persons, in which the authors give an account of some recent studies, and of a proxy sitting survey successfully conducted by themselves.
+In any case, proxy sittings have the merit of eliminating any hypothesis of direct telepathic communication between medium and sitters, also with respect to the so-called cold reading, that is, the process by which the medium can perceive and interpret – consciously or subliminally – the mimic or bodily signals with which the sitter reacts unconsciously about the correctness or not of the statements made by the entities: since the proxy sitters do not know the answers to the questions, their reactions are totally irrelevant or even misleading.
+In her article, Emily Kelly presents a brief summary of the historical development of the proxy sitting method, focusing in particular on the research and some significant results obtained by Harold F. Saltmarsh and Charles Drayton Thomas in some cycles of séances with mediums such as Mrs. Elliott and Mrs. Leonard in the late 1920s and early 30s.
+The relatively few experiments carried out under control conditions with some mediums since the 1950s have not given significant results, but in January 2011 another article was published on the Journal of Nervous and Mental Disease, signed by Emily Williams Kelly (in collaboration with Dianne Arcangel), entitled Investigation of Mediums Who Claim to Give Information About Deceased Persons, in which the authors give an account of some recent studies, and of a proxy sitting survey successfully carried out by themselves.

 A documented investigation of proxy sittings

 The survey object of the article involved 9 mediums and 40 interested subjects (people to whom a family member had died).
-The latter were asked to provide a neutral and anonymous photo of the deceased, in which nothing was perceived but his/her appearance.
-The photos, numbered on the back, were divided into four groups based on gender (male, female) and age (less than 30 years, more than 30 years): the age referred to the one the subjects showed in the photo, not to that of their death.
+The latter were asked to provide a neutral and anonymous photo of the deceased, in which nothing was perceived but their appearance.
+The photos, numbered on the back, were divided into four groups based on gender (male, female) and age (less than 30 years, more than 30 years): the age referred to the one the subjects showed in the photo, not that of their death.
 The photos were then distributed by the researchers to the various mediums (six photos each to two mediums, four photos each to the other seven mediums), and a sitting was held for each of the people portrayed in the photos, to which only one of the two researchers was present as proxy sitter, so there were twenty sittings with Emily Kelly and other twenty with Dianne Arcangel.
-At each sitting, the medium chose one of the photos, among those that had been delivered to him/her and on which he/she had not yet operated, and gave some information about the deceased that were recorded by the proxy sitter and then transcribed.
+At each sitting, the mediums chose one of the photos, among those that had been given to them and on which they had not yet operated, and provided some information about the deceased that were recorded by the researcher (in her role of proxy sitter) and then transcribed.

-The researchers also correctly report those comments that do not support the quality of the information provided by mediums.
+The researchers also correctly report those comments that do not support the quality of the information provided by the mediums.
 Sometimes the subject who had to check them did not recognize any of the communications as significant («none were my son...
-I've never seen so much in error»), while in some cases they were recognized as relevant data referring to a different deceased («by the third paragraph, I knew this was the correct reading»).
+I've never seen so much in error»), while in some cases data referring to a different deceased were recognized as relevant («by the third paragraph, I knew this was the correct reading»).
 The researchers underline how it is always advisable to be very cautious in taking the information received through mediums as authentic communications from deceased relatives.
-The use of photos, in the opinion of the researchers, can be considered as a possible source of clues to the medium (to whom anyway some reference must be given about the person on whom to focus his/her attention and mediumistic powers), even if the results of the survey do not show any correlation between the successes or the failures and the features of the photos, such as the quality, the way in which the subject was portrayed, the clothing, the possible location, etc. Emily Kelly concludes her article highlighting the importance of this kind of research and hoping that further investigations can be carried out, above all with those mediums that show to obtain good results even under control conditions.
-Finally, the author invites interested scholars to make suggestions and proposals on how to carry out these experiments, in order to obtain reliable results also from a scientific point of view.
+The use of photos, in the opinion of the researchers, can be considered as a possible source of clues to the mediums – to whom some reference must be given about the person on whom to focus their attention and mediumistic powers – even if the results of the survey do not show any correlation between the successes or the failures and the features of the photos, such as the quality, the way in which the subject was portrayed, the clothing, the possible location, etc. Emily Kelly concludes her article highlighting the importance of this kind of research and hoping that further investigations can be carried out, above all with those mediums that show to obtain good results even under control conditions.
+Finally, the authors invite interested scholars to make suggestions and proposals on how to carry out these experiments, in order to obtain reliable results also from a scientific point of view.

 Spiritualism